slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <hr class="platform-ui-alpha">
 <section class="platform-ui-alpha">

-# Platform UI Overview
+# Workflow Apps Overview

 Requires an [App Server](/docs/app-server).

-Using Platform UI, apps can display customized widgets, modals, and rules within Asana's UI.
+Workflow Apps can display customized widgets, modals, and rules within Asana's UI.
-From Asana, requests are sent to an App's server.
-The App Server controls what information is shown to the user and the App Server controls what happens when a User takes actions within these components.
+Requests go from Asana directly to an App's server.
+The App Server controls
+the information within these customized widgets, and the App Server controls what happens when a User takes actions within these components.

-We will cover the main Platform UI components here.
+We will cover the main Workflow App components here.

 <hr>